Skip to main content

 The ad also read, “Even a Nervous Bank Employee Can Hit with an Ithaca Auto & Burglar Gun.”

-A pair of stick-up men look the worst for wear after crossing paths with an Ithaca Auto & Burglar pistol.
+A pair of stick-up men look worst for wear after crossing paths with an Ithaca Auto & Burglar pistol.
 Like the advertisement says, "Even a Nervous Bank Employee Can Hit with an Ithaca Auto and Burglar Gun."

 The Auto & Burglar Pistol Model A, first produced in 1921, came with a 10-inch barrel that fired 2 1/2 inch 20 gauge shells and featured a grip with a spur on top of the grip to aid with recoil and prevent barrel rise.
 Removing the spur was one of the changes made when other Model B changes were made because it easily broke off when dropped.